jmadam01/Typescript-Base/README.md

 # Typescript-Base
-A simple base project for using understanding typescript.
+A simple base project for understanding typescript.